 Although it's not required to use the Arctis 7, SteelSeries Engine software offers the chance to tweak EQ profiles and create custom profiles for individual games.
 Boosting the high-mids (the fourth of the five-band EQ) generally boosts footstep noises in multiplayer titles, so Engine offers the chance to save a profile just for this.
 You can also tweak mic volume and toggle surround sound on or off.

 We're not generally fans of any software layer like this.
-The upshot is either the feeling of being strong-armed into buying all peripherals from one brand for ease of use, or a suite of similar apps from different manufacturers to control your headset, keyboard and mouse.
+The upshot is either the feeling of being strong-armed into buying all peripherals from one brand for ease of use, or a suite of similar apps from different manufacturers to control your best gaming keyboard, mouse and headset.
 With that said, Engine keeps things simple and low-impact.
 The number of people who actually cycle between EQ profiles depending on their activities is debatable, but SteelSeries' software is lean and the UI is idiot-proof.

 SteelSeries isn't rolling the dice with this refreshed Arctis 7, and you can hardly blame them.
 Previous versions were well-received and didn't offer any obvious room for improvements.
 If you're already in possession of an older Arctis 7 or above, you needn't worry about your hardware being outmoded by this release, such is the subtlety of improvement.
 If you've been pressing your face against the proverbial shop window for a while now though, this is definitely the time to invest in PC gaming's go-to wireless headset.